apple502j/parse-sb3-blocks/README.md

 ### toScratchblocks
 **toScratchblocks** is a function.
 This can take three to four arguments:

-- scriptStart: The block ID to start parsing from. **This must be a block ID of Connectable** (which includes stack block, hat block, definition block, procedure call block, C block, E block and cap block.)
+- scriptStart: The block ID to start parsing from. **This must be a block ID of Connectable** (which includes hat blocks.)
 - blocks: serialized SB3 format (project.json format) of blocks.
 - locale: Locale to use. `en` should always be available.
 - opts: Optional.
+It can be a object (see below)

+#### Options
+`opts` can have these properties.

-It can be a object that have `tabs` key for tab characters. **Note that while parse-sb3-blocks can use non-space/tab indent, scratchblocks only accepts tab or spaces.**
+- tabs: Tab characters used by C/E blocks for indenting. **Note that while parse-sb3-blocks can use non-space/tab indent, scratchblocks only accepts tab or spaces.** Pass empty string to remove indents.
+Defaults to four spaces.

-**NOTE: We expect you to ONLY PASS ALREADY-VALIDATED BLOCKS.
-This package has little (if any) validation for the blocks passed, and a crafted blocks can lead to Denial of Service attacks or other security concerns.
-For performance reasons, we do not implement validations inside parse-sb3-blocks.
-VALIDATE YOURSELF.**
+- variableStyle: If set to `none` (default), variables will never have `::variables` at the end.
+If set to `always`, it will always have `::variables`.
+If set to `as-needed`, it will have `::variables` if block name conflicts.

 ### Internal Functions and Parsers
 It also exports several classes used internally by the parsers.